 Brass players are in demand at Missouri Western and scholarship money is available for prospective music major, minors, and non-majors.

-Brass Faculty: Dr. Lee Harrelson, Natalie Higgins, & Stephen Molloy
+Brass Faculty: Dr. Lee Harrelson, Dr. Nate Gay, Natalie Higgins, & Stephen Molloy